LimeChain/Fruzhin/zombienet/README.md

 ```

 Although the `chain_spec_path` is specified in the TOML file, the actual chain spec used by the node is determined by
-the application's configuration in `application.properties`.
-Additionally, the `start-node.sh` script injects the BABE,
+the value of `-Dgenesis.path.local` argument in the `start-node.sh`.
+Additionally, the `inject-env-and-start.sh` script
-GRANDPA, and BEEFY keys for the Alice as environment variables before starting the node.
+injects the BABE, GRANDPA, and BEEFY keys for the Alice as environment variables before starting the node.